bgardner/powder/readme.txt

 == Description ==

-Powder is rooted in simplicity and driven by purpose.
-It brings an abundance of patterns, versatile templates, and tailored color palettes to WordPress designers and agencies.
+Powder is rooted in simplicity and built with purpose.
+It brings an abundance of patterns, versatile templates, and tailored color palettes to designers and agencies around the world.

 == Community ==